 Open up a savings account using whatever bank you like — even a piggy bank that you write your name on works for now.

-I use Capital One 360 because they let you easily create multiple, individually named accounts.
+I use Capital One’s savings account because they let you easily create multiple, individually named accounts.
 So I have one named (appropriately enough) Jackie’s Emergency Fund.
-If you sign up with them too using this link, we could each get a small bonus.
 Or you could use Digit if you’d like to have your savings painlessly automated.
-(It’s my new favorite savings buddy.)
+(I use them too for other savings — it’s my favorite savings buddy.)

 Day 2: Put at least $1 in your new emergency fund.